Additive Manufacturing-3D Printing Service

 Conventional subtractive metalworking processes generate a lot of waste and are time-consuming.

 These process routes are also very restrictive on product design freedom.
-On the other hand, Binder-Jet 3D printing process is a form of the additive manufacturing process that results in minimum OR no wastage and offers almost 360-degree freedom on the design of the components.
+On the other hand, Binder-Jet 3D printing process is a form of the additive manufacturing process that involves the deposition of metal powders layer by layer, followed by the application of a liquid binding agent.
+This process is repeated until the desired object is fully formed.

 Key features: